 The event ended with a joint appeal to developers to give the architects’ practices they engage and the architects working in them more time for conceptual work.
 Without it, there will be no improvement in the quality of the architecture of new homes and, by the same token, the quality of the life lived out in them.

 The interview was held as part of Future Builders, a platform for discussing the future of creating cities.
-This international initiative is the work of ALUPROF SA, a European leader in the aluminium joinery sector.
-The programme features architects from Poland and abroad who work on the most progressive of international projects.
-As Robert Konieczny emphasised:
+This international initiative is the work of ALUPROF SA, a European leader in the aluminum joinery sector.
+The program features architects from Poland and abroad who work on the most progressive of international projects.
+As Robert Konieczny emphasized:

 I think there should be more conversations like this and it’s highly commendable that a platform where we can exchange views has been set up.
 I’ve got hordes of questions myself and there’s a host of things I ponder and this kind of conversation triggers reflections that we’ll turn into actions.
 Without that, we’ll never move forward wisely.